nolanhergert/EasyLED/src/README.md

     * DONE!
 Coat pin ends with hot glue until ready to use?
     * DONE!
 How to make mold that is reusable
   * Wifi turns off after N (60?) seconds if unused for security?
 If you have
+  * Copy DNS naming algorithm from WLED, since it works on android.
+Test on iPhone and computer too.
   * Serial number, epoxy type, case design, num pins, in flash eeprom.

 Somehow wled.me works on android?